Subscribe

 It sounds like it’s the best of both worlds.
 But the reality is it’s the worst of both worlds.

-They’re not “small enough to be nimble,” because at two hundred employees they’ve already established much of the lumbering process and bureaucracy of companies a hundred times their size.
-Shackled by budgets and internal politics, technology changes require expensive coordination and retraining, and fear of change trumps potential rewards of improvement.
+They’re not “small enough to be nimble,” because at four hundred employees they’ve already established much of the lumbering process and bureaucracy of companies ten times their size.
+Shackled by budgets and internal politics, technology changes require expensive coordination and retraining, and fear of change trumps potential rewards from improvement.

-All this makes for an arduous sales process just like with big companies.
-But although they have the process and controls of a large company, they don’t have the budgets to match; there’s no large reward for successfully navigating the painful, Herculean sales adventure.
+All this makes for an arduous sales process just as with big companies.
+But although they have the process and controls of a large company, they don’t have large-company budgets; there’s no large reward for successfully navigating the painful, Herculean sales adventure.

 Worst of both worlds.